IgniteUI/indigo-design-docfx/en/components/grid.md

 | Header                                   | Contains all the cells in the header                                                                                                                 |
 | Body (number)                                    | Contains a specific body cell                                                                                                                    |

-After detaching, you may alter the number of headers you need, in order to show all the dimensions of your data and insert as many visible records as you want to show in your design simply by duplicating one of the rows of data that you already have.
+After detaching, you may alter the number of headers you need, in order to show all the dimensions of your data, and insert as many visible records as you want to show in your design simply by duplicating one of the rows of data that you already have.

 ## Using the Grid in Adobe XD